raccoons-co/cloud-quarks/aws-org/README.md

 Targets:
-all              Creates Security, Infrastructure, Sandbox, Workloads, PolicyStaging, Deployments, Suspended OUs help             Print this help new              Creates a new OU with 'name' and 'parentId' rootId           Returns the identity of the root
+all              Creates Security, Infrastructure, Sandbox, Workloads, PolicyStaging, Deployments, Suspended OUs help             Print this help newUnit          Creates a new OU with 'name' and 'parentId' rootId           Returns the identity of the root
 ````
 Update target `all` with your OUs and